shmen-shmen/kabashi-sonic-10000/README.md

 When you like what you hear – press REC button and save your tune for personal enjoyment and sharing purposes.

-Sometimes a guest pays you a visit.
+At some point a guest will pay you a visit.

 Enjoy!